-The quality and eligibility of Remote Patient Monitoring devices is crucial when choosing the best RPM program for your practice.
+The quality and eligibility of remote patient monitoring (RPM) devices is crucial when choosing the best RPM program for your practice.
 As medical equipment, at-home devices must meet certain standards to qualify.
-To determine which pieces of equipment are eligible for Remote Patient Monitoring billing, there are a few factors to consider.
+To determine which pieces of equipment are eligible for remote monitoring billing, there are a few factors to consider.

-The Center for Medicare and Medicaid Services (CMS) recently updated the rules and regulations surrounding Remote Patient Monitoring devices and their eligibility.
+The Center for Medicare and Medicaid Services (CMS) recently updated the rules and regulations surrounding remote monitoring devices and their eligibility.
 Beyond the quality and performance of remote equipment for the health and wellbeing of patients, the ability to bill for and gain reimbursement from devices is essential for providing patients with continuous and consistent remote services.

-Your ideal Remote Patient Monitoring solution should provide eligible, integrated cellular, and ready to use devices for your patient population.
+Your ideal RPM solution should provide eligible, integrated cellular, and ready to use devices for your patient population.

-There are a variety of eligible devices offered by Remote Patient Monitoring companies which include the following:
+There are a variety of eligible devices offered by RPM companies which include the following: